 How to use Ally - Staff Guide

-Ally is an easy to use tool within Minerva that provides accessibility indicators and an accessibility module report so you can identify how accessible your content within Minerva is and fix issues flagged by the indicators.
+Ally is an easy-to-use tool within Minerva, providing accessibility indicators and an accessibility module report; for understanding accessibility issues within your modules with guidance for fixing flagged issues.
 Your students will have the option to download alternative formats of content from your modules and organisation into 7 different formats (audio, ePub, HTML, electronic Braille, tagged PDF, BeeLine Reader, Immersive Reader).

 Ally has three key features: